-This year will be the fifteenth anniversary of our community’s traditional celebration of El Día de los Muertos which has been held at the Old Courthouse Square in the heart of Santa Rosa.
+This year will be the seventeenth anniversary of our community’s traditional celebration of El Día de los Muertos which has been held at the Old Courthouse Square in the heart of Santa Rosa.
 In 2001, a small group of community organizers brought forth an idea to create a sacred space for community members to remember, honor and celebrate loved ones who have crossed over.
-Over the past fourteen years, this celebration has grown from a small event to one that is now celebrated by thousands of people each year.
+Over the past seventeen years, this celebration has grown from a small event to one that is now celebrated by thousands of people each year.
 Due to a lot of hard work and dedication this event has focused on educating the community about the sacred traditions as celebrated by indigenous cultures.
 Our intention is to continue the celebration and to raise awareness in current and future generations that they might draw strength in remembrance and acknowledgment of their ancestors.

 The uniqueness of this annual event has been that is has brought many different aspects of our community working together year after year.
 Groups who have participated and made this event possible include: educators; community organizers; local indigenous community members; students ranging from pre-school to university level; members of our homeless community; musical, visual and literary artists; social advocates; business professionals, restauranteurs; local government officials; non-profit organizations; and hospitals.
 These and many more organizations have made the celebration of El Día de los Muertos at Old Courthouse Square the successful event it has become.